 Expressive language refers to talking.
 Be aware of the number of different words a child uses, how they create sentences and put words together, their vocabulary and also their memory.

-Listen to Emily Mackie from Speak about Speech Pathology on the Feed Play Love podcast:
+Listen to speech pathologist Emily Mackie on the Feed Play Love podcast:

 Age-appropriate sounds, letters and words